Friday, March 29, 2024

 Looking for book ideas?
 Check out our 202320222021202020192018201720162015 and 2014 reading lists!

 Why I am Still Surprised by the Power of the Spirit: Discovering How God Speaks and Heals Today.
+Great read--my full review is here.

 The Italians.
 Was reading but misplaced the book.
 If I find it I will finish it.